BCH709 Introduction to Bioinformatics: 2_Linux Environment and Command Line

 However, most HPCCs (High Performance Computing Clusters) put limits on:

 There are also many upsides to using an HPCC.
 As previously mentioned, they’re generally the least expensive option, but they often come with more perks.
-For instance, many HPCCs offer free or low-cost training, storage space, back-up options, and technical support.
+For instance, many HPCCs offer free or low-cost training, storage space, backup options, and technical support.
 If your HPCC has a scheduler, you can also queue up many sequential jobs all at once, and you don’t have to worry about racking up fees on instances that are sitting idle.
-It’s often also much easier to pay for HPCC use than to pay for Amazon using grant money, however universities are getting better about AWS payments.
+It’s often also much easier to pay for HPCC use than to pay for Amazon using grant money; however, universities are getting better about AWS payments.

 Open Science Clouds